yousifpatti/better_portal/README.md

 4) Allowing the option to export your shifts to your favourite calendar
 5) Supporting a responsive mobile friendly view

+The project uses a custom made Flask API running on Google Cloud Server and using Google Cloud storage to remember user session details.

 ## R3 (Bunnings Portal)
 https://user-images.githubusercontent.com/70254211/223926431-bb88b28b-c37b-4551-a159-01049c40a94b.mp4